 (b) Any decision published shall exclude any matters which would tend to identify a person as an applicant under the Act or otherwise breach the requirement that the identity of applicants be kept confidential.

-In Atanasov, Fontu and Opesyitan v Refugee Appeals Tribunal 4 IR 94, 1 ILRM 288, IESC 53 (26 July 2006), MacMenamin J in the High Court held that this section must be interpreted consistently with the constitutional entitlement to natural justice and fair procedures, and that the failure of the Chairperson of the Tribunal to make available to the applicants relevant tribunal decisions sought by them was breach of this constitutional entitlement.
+A challenge to the unamended section 19 of the 1996 Act was dismissed as moot in Jonathan v Ireland IEHC 59 (31 May 2002).
+In Atanasov, Fontu and Opesyitan v Refugee Appeals Tribunal 4 IR 94, 1 ILRM 288, IESC 53 (26 July 2006), MacMenamin J in the High Court held that the section after amendment must be interpreted consistently with the constitutional entitlement to natural justice and fair procedures, and that the failure of the Chairperson of the Tribunal to make available to the applicants relevant tribunal decisions sought by them was breach of this constitutional entitlement.
 In the Supreme Court, Geoghegan J (Murray CJ, and Denham, McGuinness and Hardiman JJ concurring) dismissed the appeal:

 As to what kind of fair procedures the Constitution may require in any given instance will always depend on the particular circumstances and in the case of tribunals as to what constitutes fair practice may greatly differ. … fair procedures require some reasonable mechanisms for achieving consistency in both the interpretation and the application of the law in cases like this of a similar category.
 Yet, if relevant previous decisions are not available to an appellant, he or she has no way of knowing whether there is such consistency. … Previous decisions of the Tribunal may be ones which if applied in the appellant’s case would benefit the appellant but if there is no access he has no knowledge of them and indeed he has no guarantee that the member of the Tribunal has any personal knowledge of the previous decisions made by different colleagues.
 It does not require an elaborate review of relevant case law and fair procedures to come to the conclusion that such a secret system is manifestly unfair.
 The unfairness is compounded if, as in this jurisdiction, the presenting officers as advocates against the appellants have full access to the previous decisions.
 That raises immediately an “equality of arms” issue.